kimberlypn/Shambomon/README.md

 Once a second player joins, the battlefield will be rendered.
 ![battlefield page](screenshots/battlefield.png)

-Players take turns playing multiple rounds of Roshambo using the attack buttons below their character.
+Players take turns playing multiple rounds of Roshambo, using the attack buttons in the bottom-right.
 The HP bars will change color as a player's HP goes down.
 The sidebar to the left records the attacks chosen and damage taken for each round.
 ![battlefield page mid-game](screenshots/mid-game.png)